laravel/docs/passport.md

 <a name="token-lifetimes"></a>
 ### Token Lifetimes

 By default, Passport issues long-lived access tokens that expire after one year.
-If you would like to configure a longer / shorter token lifetime, you may use the `tokensExpireIn` and `refreshTokensExpireIn` methods.
+If you would like to configure a longer / shorter token lifetime, you may use the `tokensExpireIn`, `refreshTokensExpireIn`, and `personalAccessTokensExpireIn` methods.
 These methods should be called from the `boot` method of your `AuthServiceProvider`:

     /**
      * Register any authentication / authorization services.